slohth/monopoly/README.md

 #### Are there any dependencies?

-No, this plugin is standalone and does not require any external dependencies.
-Given this, keep in mind that it is *designed* to work standalone and therefore may conflict with other plugins.
+This plugin depends on WorldEdit to generate the board.
+Keep in mind that it is *designed* to work standalone and therefore may conflict with other plugins.

 #### Is there an API for developers to use?